kmaida/auth-architecture/resource-api/README.md

 ## Server URL Configuration

 The resource server is meant to simulate cross-origin requests.
-Browsers resolve all `localhost` ports as the same origin, meaning it becomes difficult to test CORS.
+Browsers resolve all `localhost` ports as the same origin, so CORS cannot be tested with all parties running on `localhost`.
+Below is an option to update your `hosts` file on your machine to add an entry that makes the resource server accessible at `http://resource-api.local:5001`.
 The resource server will automatically try to use `http://resource-api.local:5001` if available, and fall back to `http://localhost:5001` if not.
 To use the custom domain, you need to update your system's hosts file.

 ### Option 1: Use Custom Domain (Recommended)